electronstudio/python_book/chapters/graphics.rst

 Pygame Zero will use it.
 (In maths this called a ‘Cartesian coordinate system’).

 Now type in :numref:`code-pixels` and run it, to see a pixel.
+It's very small, so look carefully!

 .. literalinclude:: programs/pixels.py
    :caption: A pixel